Legal (Special Ed album)

 Legal is the second studio album by American rapper Special Ed.
-It was released on July 19, 1990 via Profile Records.
-Recording sessions took place at Howie's Crib in New York.
-Production was handled by Howie Tee, Wayne Archer and Special Ed himself.
-It features guest appearances from 40-Love, Akshun, Coolie Man, Drew Archer and Little Shawn.
+It was released on July 31, 1990, via Profile Records.
+The recording sessions took place at Howie's Crib in New York.
+The album was produced by Howie Tee, Wayne Archer, and Special Ed.
+It features guest appearances from 40-Love, Akshun, Coolie Man, Drew Archer, and Little Shawn.
 Two singles were released from the album, "Come On, Let's Move It" and "The Mission".
 It peaked at number 84 on the Billboard 200 albums chart in the United States.